-Frito Pie Walnut Chili Recipe Raise your hand's air if you are a true walnut slayer.
-Okay, that was supposed to be funny and cool as it relates to one of my all-time favorites, hip-hop songs from Notorious B.I.G.
+Raise your hands in the air if you a true walnut slayer.
+Okay, that was supposed to be funny and cool as it relates to one of my all-time favorite hip-hop songs from Notorious B.I.G.
 Back to food.
 I always wondered when the right time to cook chili is?
-Wintertime makes sense since it is cold, and I don't mind chili on my B.B.Q.
-Vegan hot dog in the summer.
-Let's just say chili is okay to eat all year round.
-This chili recipe will be different in the ingredients, but you can not taste the difference in flavor and textures.
-We are going to use walnuts instead of mock meat or meat.
+Wintertime makes sense since it is cold but let's just say chili is okay to eat all year round.
+We are going to use walnuts instead of mock meat or meat in this recipe.
 This dish will leave you full and questioning how this could be so delicious with walnuts.
 Walnut vibes are good vibes!

 ½ cup cauliflower, chopped enough to fit into a food processor